mrfixit2001/recalbox_rockpro64/README.md

 For those of you unfamiliar with Recalbox: https://www.recalbox.com/ "Recalbox offers a wide selection of consoles and game systems.
 From the very first arcade systems to the NES, the MEGADRIVE, 32-bit platforms (such as the Playstation) and even Nintendo64.
 With Kodi already included, Recalbox also serves as a Media Center.
 By connecting it to your home network, you will be able to stream videos from any compatible devices (NAS, PC, External HDD, etc.)."

-Please do keep in mind that this is a BETA release, which means you should still EXPECT some things not to work quite right.
-We have done a LOT of testing on our own to try and resolve as many issues as we can before this release, but now you get to help!
-(Lucky you!)
-So if/when you do find things that don't work right, please use the link in github to report the issue.

 When reporting issues:
 - Provide logs and/or screenshots of the issue so that we can see the error(s) you are seeing
 - Provide detailed steps for us to follow in order to reproduce the issue